3 GOP governor candidates participate in final debate

 - At Nike, revolt led by women leads to exodus of male executives

+Labrador went on to accuse Ahlquist of telling “half-truths” in his negative campaign advertising, particularly against the Republican congressman’s record.

+Ahlquist and Labrador have continually butted heads along the campaign trail, with Ahlqust defending his flood of television ads and mailers as informing voters of his opponent’s past.

 Little and Ahlquist briefly sparred over the best way to allow cannabidiol, otherwise known as CBD oil, in Idaho.
-Ahlquist supports legalization, while Little says the product must be carefully regulated.
+Ahlquist supports legalization, while Little says the product must be carefully regulated and will likely be available “in June” because the FDA will approve it as a drug.

+“You’re saying CBD is going to lead to legalizing marijuana; that is a pharmaceutical answer, that’s an answer from a politician,” Ahlquist said.

+“There’s no quality, there’s no quality,” Little responded, raising concerns about the risk of allowing unregulated CBD products that may contain THC.

+Labrador said he would demand all agencies to find at least 5 percent budget cuts immediately if elected governor.

-The race over the gubernatorial position has become one of the most competitive bids in Idaho ever since Gov. C.L.
-“Butch” Otter announced he wouldn’t run for a fourth term.
+The race over the gubernatorial position has become one of the most competitive bids in Idaho ever since Otter announced he wouldn’t run for a fourth term.